Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ## Performance Details

-For all applications, designers must work to predefined specifications and build a system for their specific deployment by meeting their system requirements for their available resources, latency, throughput, performance, and power.
+For all applications, you must work to predefined specifications and build a system for your specific deployment.
+You must meet the system requirements for the available resources, latency, throughput, performance, and power.
 This section outlines how to measure those characteristics for the AI Engine implementation in this tutorial.

 <details>
 <summary>Resource Utilization and Power</summary>

-#### Resource Utilization and Power
+### Resource Utilization and Power

-Resource utilization and power are measured using Vivado, vcdanalyze, and Xilinx Power Estimator (XPE) for AMD Versal&trade; (2025.2 version) tools.
+Vivado, vcdanalyze, and Xilinx Power Estimator (XPE) measure resource utilization and power for AMD Versal&trade; (2025.2 version) tools.

-The registers and CLB LUT utilization information can be found in the Vivado project if you perform the following steps:
+The registers and CLB LUT utilization information are in the Vivado project if you perform the following steps:

 1. Open the Vivado project: ``$(BUILD_TARGET_DIR)/_x/link/vivado/vpl/prj/prj.xpr``.

-2. Go to **Open Implemented Design**, click **Report Utilization**.
-In the Utilization tab shown in the following figure, select **ai_engine_0** and view the **Registers** and **CLB LUTs** for the 32 x 64 point, 1-instance, and cint16 design:
+2. Go to **Open Implemented Design**, and click **Report Utilization**.
+In the Utilization (refer to the following figure), select **ai_engine_0** and view the **Registers** and **CLB LUTs** for the 32 x 64 point, 1-instance, and cint16 design:

 ![Image of 2D-FFT AIE Utilization](images/fft_2d_aie_vivado_resources.PNG)

-** Or **
+Or

 1. Do `make report_metrics TARGET=hw`, (recipe expanded as follows), alongwith relevant options, to generate `utilization_hierarchical.txt` under `$(BLD_REPORTS_DIR)/` directory: